-This guest post addresses the much-coveted yet elusive situation for many working moms: the (decently paying) part-time gig.
+This guest post addresses the much-coveted yet elusive situation for many working moms: (decently paying) part-time jobs.

 By Pat Katepoo